 Insert the following at the end of the subclause:

-The FILS Discovery frame may include a TIM element, which is defined in 9.4.2.6 (TIM element), for operation as defined in 27.14.3 (Opportunistic power save in congested environment).
+The FILS Discovery frame may include a TIM element, which is defined in 9.4.2.6 (TIM element), for operation as defined in 27.14.3 (Opportunistic power save (#6041)).

 Modify section 27.14.3 Opportunistic power save in congested environment as follows:

-Opportunistic power save in congested environment
+Opportunistic power save (#6041)

 AP operation for opportunistic power save

-Opportunistic power save mechanism has the objective for an AP to split a beacon interval into several periodic broadcast TWT SPs and to provide, at the beginning of each SP, the scheduling information to all non-AP STAs.
-Based on this information, the non-AP STAs may opportunistically go to doze state until the next TWT SP.
+Opportunistic power save mechanism has the objective to allow non-AP STAs to opportunistically go to doze state for a defined period.
+To achieve this, an AP splits a beacon interval into several periodic broadcast TWT SPs and to provides, at the beginning of each SP, the scheduling information to all non-AP STAs.
+Based on this information, the non-AP STAs may opportunistically go to doze state until the next TWT SP. (#5509)

+To enable opportunistic power save, an AP shall include a TWT element in beacons to set a periodic Broadcast TWT SP with the following information:

+The TWT Flow Identifier field set to 3

+The Broadcast TWT ID subfield set to 0

+The TWT Wake Interval subfield set to the Nominal Minimum Wake Duration, which is equal to the Opportunistic Power Save service periods duration.

-To enable opportunistic power save, an AP shall include a TWT element in beacons to set a periodic Broadcast TWT SPAt the beginning of these periodic TWT SPs, the AP shall transmit TIM frame or a FILS Discovery frame that includes a TIM element (see 9.4.2.6 (TIM element)).
-The AP should transmit a FILS Discovery frame instead of a TIM frame if the TWT start time aligns with the transmission time of a FILS Discovery frame.
+At the beginning of these periodic TWT SPs with the TWT flow identifier field set to 3, the AP shall transmit TIM frame or a FILS Discovery frame that includes a TIM element (see 9.4.2.6 (TIM element)).
+The AP should transmit a FILS Discovery frame instead of a TIM frame if the TWT SP start time aligns with the transmission time of a FILS Discovery frame.
+If the AP also operates with TIM Broadcast and uses TIM frames for Opportunistic power save mechanism, the AP should align the transmission time of a TIM frame for TIM Broadcast, with the target time of the BC TWT SP with the TWT flow identifier field set to 3.

-For any HE non-AP STA for which their associated AP set their corresponding bit in the traffic indication virtual bitmap field of the TIM element to 0, the AP shall neither send unicast or multicast frames to those STAs, nor trigger those STAs for UL MU transmissions during the TWT SP and, unless otherwise specified, until the next TWT SP.

-For an HE non-AP STA for which their associated AP set their corresponding bit in the traffic indication virtual bitmap field of the TIM element to 1, if the STA was not served before the next TWT SP then the AP shall set its corresponding bit in the traffic indication virtual bitmap field of the TIM element to 1 in the subsequent TWT SP.
+If an HE AP sets the bit corresponding to an HE non-AP STA in the traffic indication (#5510) virtual bitmap field of the TIM element of the TIM frame or FILS Discovery frame to 0, the AP shall not send individually addressed or group addressed frames to the STA, including to trigger the STA to send HE UL Trigger-Based PPDUs during the TWT SP and until the next TWT SP with the TWT flow identifier field set to 3.
+If an HE AP sets the bit corresponding to an HE non-AP STA in the traffic indication virtual bitmap field of the TIM element of the TIM frame or FILS Discovery frame to 1, the AP should intend to send a PPDU to the STA, including to trigger the STA to send UL trigger-based PPDU before the next TWT SP with the TWT flow identifier field set to 3 (#7593).
+If the AP is not able to send one or more individually addressed frames to this STA before the next TWT SP with the TWT flow identifier field set to 3 (#5675) then the AP should (#9959) set the corresponding bit in the traffic indication virtual bitmap field of the TIM element of the TIM frame or FILS Discovery frame to 1 in the subsequent TWT SP with the TWT flow identifier field set to 3, unless all queued packets have been discarded (#7594, #9959).

+Note1 – The opportunistic power save protocol does not restrict the STA’s channel access.
+The HE non-AP STA can always access the channel with EDCA. (#5674)

 STA operation for opportunistic power save